Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - Protocol Translation & Execution: The MCP Server executes the translated commands on target devices and returns results to the client.
 - Result Aggregation & Feedback: The MCP Client collates tool outputs (success/failure logs) and forwards them to the LLM for summarization.

-While the overall workflow remains consistent, the MCP Server's deployment location (on-premises or remote) introduces operational variations.
-This section defines two refined approaches to accommodate differing deployment scenarios.

 ## Deployment considerations

 While the overall workflow remains consistent, the MCP Server's deployment location (on-premises or remote) introduces operational variations.
-This section explores two deployment considerations.
+This section explores two deployment scenarios.

 ### MCP hosted within the Network Controller